-All degree (BSc, MSc) courses must include a major project.
-This major I&E related project will provide a 'capstone' to HEIs education that allows students to demonstrate their ability as independent learners, final thesis or equivalent (at undergraduate level typically 60 ECTS and at postgraduate level typically 120 ECTS) where students are able to demonstrate the development of their research and practical (prototyping, piloting, demonstrating, employment of I&E centre infrastructure, etc.) study skills, as well as their expertise in their chosen field of study.
-The I&E-related project tasks must be included as a part of complex work, implemented in combination with the businesses or region challenges or at least in collaboration with other UoM faculties or departments, in order to include the interdisciplinarity aspect.
+All degree (BSc, MSc) courses have to include a major I&E related project will provide a 'capstone' to HEIs education that allows students to demonstrate their ability as independent learners, final thesis or equivalent (at undergraduate level typically 40 credits and at taught postgraduate level typically 60 credits) where students are able to demonstrate the development of their own research and practical (prototyping, piloting, demonstrating, employment of IT centre infrastructure, etc.) study skills, as well as their expertise in their chosen field of study.
+It is important that the I&E related project needs to include such a part as a complex work, implemented in collaboration with the businesses or at least in collaboration with another areas (other faculties, departments), in order to include the interdisciplinarity aspect.